lifeisstillgood/softwaremind/docs/conceptchapters/conclusions.rst

 Students to be best taught ever

+Naive ML models being defeated by people who understand statistics (1. know the distribution (or assume it's normal and take risk, 2. usingn1. calculate how much data needed for confidence)

 Ledgers providing deep supply chain analysis - will lead to higher profits for demonstrably "fair trade" companies.
 Also likely to rocket charge on shoring  (see also security of chips)